Your consumer rights if there's a problem with a product or service you bought.

 Products arrive on time and in good condition

 Products must be of acceptable quality when you receive them.
-If products arrived damaged you can claim a remedy from the trader.
+If products arrived damaged you can claim a remedy (eg repair or replacement) from the trader.

 The delivery must also: